kundajelab/tfmodisco/README.md

 These importance scores can be generated using various attribution methods, such as DeepLIFT or SHAP, applied to models like BPNet.
 The algorithm identifies high-importance regions (seqlets), clusters them into motifs, and provides a report comparing discovered motifs to known databases.

 > [!IMPORTANT]
-> TF-MoDISco now utilizes the [tfmodisco-lite](https://github.com/jmschrei/tfmodisco-lite/) implementation.
+> Starting from version v2, TF-MoDISco utilizes the [tfmodisco-lite](https://github.com/jmschrei/tfmodisco-lite/) implementation and interface.
 This implementation is significantly more memory efficient, and in many cases faster, than the original implementation.
-The original implementation is still available [here](https://github.com/kundajelab/tfmodisco/tree/v0-final).
+The original implementation (v0) is still available [here](https://github.com/kundajelab/tfmodisco/tree/v0-final).

 ## Algorithm Description